madeleinevarda/RowHealth_analysis/README.md

 * The Customer Testimonial initiative, part of the Compare Health Coverage campaign, is driving extraordinarily high claim amounts.
 Conduct a thorough review to understand why these claims are so high.
 ### **Expand/Invest More Resouces:**
 *  Exploit campaigns like Healthy Living and Compare Health Coverage which showed significant engagement during and after pandemic peaks.
-*  Within Health for All campaign, focus on health awareness-type initiatives, and less on product promotion-type initiatives, which had low signup rate and CTR.
+*  Within the Health for All campaign, focus on health awareness-type initiatives, and less on product promotion-type initiatives, which had low signup rate and CTR.

 # Dashboard